SidJhamb/paragraph-search/README.md

 ```

 ### **/paragraph/search/**
-* This searches through the stored paragraphs, and allows filtering based the query parameters.
+* This searches through the stored paragraphs, and allows filtering based on the query parameters.
-* For query parameters, we can provide multiple comma separated words (`?words=word1,word2..`) and one of the
+* For query parameters, we can provide comma separated words (`?words=word1,word2..`) and one of the
   two operators: **or** or **and** (`&operator=`).
 For example,
   * Words `one`, `two`, `three`, with the `or` operator should return any paragraphs that
   have at least one of the three words.
   * Words `one`, `two`, `three`, with the `and` operator should return paragraphs that have
   all the three words.
 * If no query parameters are provided, then the API returns all the paragraphs stored in the database.
-* If query parameters are present, then providing both in the URL, `words` and `operator`, is mandatory.
-If just either
+* If query parameters are present, then providing both in the URL, i.e `words` and `operator`, is mandatory.
+If only
-  one is provided, it is considered as a Bad Request.
+  either one is provided, it is considered as a Bad Request.

 ##### Sample Request
 ```